Learn how to make a Mojito with this easy, refreshing recipe ... it's the perfect summer drink!

 Next, you'll add the rum.
 This recipe calls for two ounces.

-After you've added the rum, fill your glass with ice.
+After you've added the rum, fill your glass to the top with ice.

 After adding the ice, top off your drink with club soda.

 Grab that bar spoon again, then vigorously stir your drink.
-You'll know it's done when it turns whitish / cloudy, like below.
+You'll know it's done when it turns whitish / cloudy, as in the photo below.

-Before serving, I like to garnish this easy Mojito recipe with a sprig of fresh mint and another lime wedge.
+Before serving, I like to garnish this easy cocktail with a sprig of fresh mint and another lime wedge.
 The more lime, the better in my book!

 Doesn't this pretty drink look inviting?
 I really can't think of a better, more refreshing cocktail.
 If you need me this summer, I'll be relaxing on my patio with a mint Mojito in hand.